 With a group of other journalists, developers and data scientists, I built and open-sourced a first-of-its-kind data feed for how the U.S. government spends and takes in money on a daily basis.
 The project has been used in stories by Al Jazeera America, Time and others.
 The project was funded through a Knight-Mozilla Code OpenNews Sprint grant.

-For the past three years, I've co-organized a weekly meetup and group of journalists / developers.
+For the past eight years or so, I've co-organized a weekly meetup and group of journalists / developers.
 The rotating collection of folks has led to a number of small scale, informal projects and larger ones such as Treasury.io, Big Data: the Board Game and NewsLynx.

 As a way to make more structured interviews and create a tool to introduce reporters to programming tools, I developed a language syntax and syntax highlighter to conduct interviews.